afjoseph/openssl-cross-mobile/README.md

-# openssl-cross-mobile: OpenSSL Cross-Platform Builder for iOS/Android platforms
+# OpenSSL Builder for iOS/Android platforms

 A utility for building OpenSSL libraries across Android and iOS platforms from a macOS host